Sivas (Sebastia), Surb Nishan monastery, Surb Anapat, Armenian graveyard.

 The graveyard near Surp Anapat

 Before the Genocide, the main burial place for the Armenian population of Sivas was a large graveyard located about ten minutes walk to the south of the city.
 It is now entirely destroyed.
-Its site seems to lie under the railway sidings of the line to Ankara, laid in the 1930s.
+Its site seems to lie under the railway sidings of the train line to Ankara, laid in the 1930s.

 All of the graves are marked in a very simple way: the best are just coffin-shaped slabs of concrete, and many are marked only with piles of stones.
 There are niches in the western sides of most of the concrete grave-markers to contain burning incense or candles.